p-rivero/CESC16/README.md

 - Pictures of the finished build **(not yet)**
 - A usage guide **(not yet)**

+## Emulator
+Run and debug CESC16 programs from a Linux system with the [CESC16 emulator](https://github.com/p-rivero/CESC16-emulator).
+More details at the emulator's own repository.

 > *Important notice:* The used assembler is **customasm**, which you can find [here](https://github.com/hlorenzi/customasm).